metio/yosql/docs/content/_index.md

 ### Plug and Play

 `YoSQL` tries hard to always-work(tm) - which means that even with an invalid configuration, `YoSQL` should generate as much code as possible.
-Just add the appropriate plugin to your project and you are good to go in under a  minute.
+Just add the appropriate plugin to your project, and you are good to go in under a  minute.

 ## Usage